RoshanSuwal/LPDQS/readme.md

 # Mini Kafka System

 ## Broker
-contains all the logic for storing and fetching records from particular topic
+contains all the logic for storing and fetching producerRecords from particular topic